 But this isn’t true.

-It’s also important to remember than the average solar panels last for around 25 years, meaning that for 15 years of that time you can now expect your solar panels to generate you a profit.
+It’s also important to remember that the average solar panel lasts for around 25 years, meaning that for 15 years of that time, you can now expect your solar panels to generate a profit.

 What impacts the price of solar panels?